bkircher/python-rpm-spec/README.md

 So there is probably still plenty of stuff missing (i.e. support for [`%include`](https://github.com/bkircher/python-rpm-spec/issues/51)).
 However, it should not be too complicated to add support for the missing pieces.

+Also note that there is a [GitHub workflow](https://github.com/bkircher/python-rpm-spec/actions/workflows/fedora-sources.yml) that runs the parser on Fedora's spec files.

 ## Alternatives

 Here is a list of alternatives to this library: